 Dating sites have their fair share of problems.
 For example, they tend to be a bit troublesome due to the gender imbalance.
 If you're a male seeking a female, you have too much competition, and it can be hard to stand higher than everyone else.
 For the opposite, you have to deal with dozens of messages from men who don't know manners, and it can make you jaded.

 If the dating site you're on isn't working out too well, why not try another site?
-There are plenty of dating sites that are centered around a certain niche or hobby, and this can make the pool more shallow, which can be good in this situation.
+There are plenty of dating sites that are centered around a certain niche or hobby, and this can make the pool shallower, which can be good in this situation.

 You're Not Looking Locally

 Sometimes, your love can be just under your nose.
 With the Internet, we may believe we no longer have to look in local places, but they still have their uses.
 Try going to a place locally that is centered around something you love.
 For example, if you love music, try talking to people in a record shop.
 If you're a bookworm, try the library.

 You're Looking Too Locally